RAHULELDHO/rahul_portfolio/README.md

 ANALYSIS USING AIMS GRID

 AIMS grid is a project management tool and it has 4 components to it.
 The components of this grid are\n
-	1. PURPOSE - To unlock  sales insights that are not visible before to the sales team  or decision support and automate them  to reduce manual time spent in data gathering.\n
+	- PURPOSE - To unlock  sales insights that are not visible before to the sales team  or decision support and automate them  to reduce manual time spent in data gathering.
-	2. STAKEHOLDERS -  Sales Director, Marketing Team, Customer Service Team, Data and Analytics Team, IT team\n
+	- STAKEHOLDERS -  Sales Director, Marketing Team, Customer Service Team, Data and Analytics Team, IT team\n
-	3. END RESULT -  An automated dashboard  providing quick  and latest sales insights in order to  support  data-driven decision making\n
+	- END RESULT -  An automated dashboard  providing quick  and latest sales insights in order to  support  data-driven decision making\n
-	4. SUCCESS CRITERIA - \n
+	- SUCCESS CRITERIA - \n
-	i.
-Dashboard uncovering sales order insights with the latest data available.\n ii.
-Sales team is able to make better decisions and prove 10% cost savings of total spend\n iii.
-Sales Analysts stop data gathering manually in order to save 20% of their business time and re-invest in value-added activity.
+	    - Dashboard uncovering sales order insights with the latest data available.\n
+	    - Sales team is able to make better decisions and prove 10% cost savings of total spend\n
+	    - Sales Analysts stop data gathering manually in order to save 20% of their business time and re-invest in value-added activity.

 USUAL BUSINESS SCENARIO FOR DATA ANALYSIS